christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Caesar is the only historical figure who had a comparable level of prestige as Cyrus and Alexander.

+The Bosporan and Dacian kingdoms controlled the Danube Delta and the Bosporus Strait—the two most critical chokepoints for Eurasian trade.
+Whoever controlled these points controlled the flow of goods, armies, and ideas between Europe and Asia.
+They didn't just rule an empire; they ruled the geography of civilization itself.
+Also, the massive gold mines of Dacia (modern Romania) were the financial engine of the "Roman" Empire.
+The output of these mines from 100 BC - 100 AD exceeds the total gold supply of the rest of the ancient world combined.The fact that Asander is today an unknown historical figure despite the fact that he would have been the richest and most powerful man in the word at the time should be regarded as suspictious.

 Dynamis's father was Mithridates VI Eupator who also carried the title "King of Kings".
 Her uncle was Mithridates "Chrestus" [^9].
 The name Mithridates (more accurately, Mithradates) is the Hellenized form of the